Adam Elliott: 2021

-On 26 August, Elliott was fined $10,000 by the NRL for bringing the game into disrepute.
-There was also further allegations involving Elliott, which included that he had taken women's rugby league player Millie Boyle into the men's toilet at the Gold Coast restaurant where they kissed and he removed his shirt.
-It was after this moment that the restaurant workers asked Elliott to leave the premises.

 On 10 September, Elliott and Canterbury came to a mutual agreement to end his playing contract with the club.

 In late October 2021, Canberra Raiders signed Elliott to a 12-month contract, to resume his playing career in the 2022 NRL season.

 2022

 In June, Elliott signed a three-year contract with the Newcastle Knights starting in 2023.

+2023

+Elliott played a total of 18 matches for Newcastle in the 2023 NRL season as the club finished 5th on the table.
+Elliott played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

+2024

+In round 2 of the 2024 NRL season, Elliott scored two tries for Newcastle in their 21-20 golden point extra-time loss to North Queensland.

+Elliott played 23 matches for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
+He played in their elimination final loss against North Queensland.

+2025

+Elliott was limited to only seven appearances with Newcastle in the 2025 NRL season which saw the club finish with the Wooden Spoon.